jetbrains-academy/Functional_Programming_Scala/Monads/Option as an Alternative to null/task.md

 In short, `None` indicates that something went wrong, and `flatMap` allows to chain function calls which do not fail.

-### Exercise
+## Exercise

-Let's consider users who are represented with a `User` class.
+Let's consider users who are represented with the `User` class.
-Each user has a name, an age, and possibly a child.
+Each user has a name, an age, and, sometimes, a child.
 `UserService` represents a database of users along with some functions to search for them.

 Your task is to implement `getGrandchild` which retrieve a grandchild of the user with the name given if the grandchild exists.
-Here we've already put two calls to `flatMap` to chain some functions together, your task is only fill in what functions these are.
+Here we've already put two calls to `flatMap` to chain some functions together, your task is to fill in what functions they are.

 Then implement `getGrandchildAge` which returns the age of the grandchild if they exist.
-Use `flatMap` here, avoid pattern matching.
+Use `flatMap` here and avoid pattern matching.